COVID-19 info for Blue KC Medicare members

-- Prescription refills from out-of-network pharmacies are available, but members will need to submit a Pharmacy Direct Medical Reimbursement form.
+- Prescription refills from out-of-network pharmacies are available, but members will need to submit a Pharmacy Direct Member Reimbursement form.

 IMPORTANT: Members are responsible for deductibles, co-pays, co-insurance and any other cost sharing as outlined in their Evidence of Coverage for covered inpatient and outpatient medical services, excluding medical visits related to the evaluation of a COVID-19 diagnosis and/or administration of COVID-19 laboratory test.